| CusterMen MENU: | Italian Campaign | At The Front | Books | Armies | Maps | 85th Division | GI Biographies | Websites |

 Part 3

-These photos were taken after the 85th Division entered the Po Valley adn the war was almost over.
-Within 19 days the 5th Army had crossed the Po River and chased the retreating Germans into the Alps.
-By this time, the Allied advance was moving fast, however the change in scenery of the rich Po Valley and the grandiose mountains must have been a temptation to bring out the camera.
+The Po Valley and Alps Photos from the Italian Front - the final days.
+These photos were taken after the 85th Division entered the Po Valley and the war was almost over.
+Within 19 days, the 5th Army had crossed the Po River and chased the retreating Germans into the Alps.
+During this time, the Allied advance was moving rapidly as units mobilized on tanks, jeeps and trucks.
+However the change in scenery of the rich Po Valley and the grandiose mountains must have been a temptation to bring out the camera.
 Most of these photos were taken by my father.

 For